huachuman/Zotero-Redline-theme/README.md

 Reversing the changes: simply delete the file.

 ## Modding Zotero:
+If you want further customization, you can do two things.
+Explore Zotero's many css files, or use the DevTools Element Picker.
+I recommend you start with the Element Picker.

+### Tinkering with the DevTools Element Picker
-If you want further customization, here are the steps to get DevTools and use the Element Picker to edit almost anything you want.
+here are the steps to get DevTools and use the Element Picker to edit almost anything you want.
 These are the steps for Windows.
 If someone knows the steps for other platofrms please let me know.

 Note that some elements are harder to style than others.

-Create a new shortcut on your desktop or elsewhere (right click > new > shortcut) and paste this:
+Create a new shortcut wherever you like in your files (right click > new > shortcut) and paste this:

 "C:\Program Files\Zotero\zotero.exe" -ZoteroDebugText -jsdebugger

 You may have to adjust the path for your installation.
 But keep the quotations marks.
 Save it and launch the shortcut.

-Zotero with throw some warnings up, just say ok and let it load.
+Zotero with throw a warning or two up, just say ok and let it load.
 You'll see the DevTools window appear along with Zotero now.

 If you're not sure how this works, the element picker is at the top left ![image](https://github.com/user-attachments/assets/cb0b1f74-2ce2-4088-aee7-a6d62189973d).
 Click that and hover over the Zotero interface and you'll see in the Inspector window it will highlight the item's css.
 Click on an item in the Zotero interface to hold it steady in the Inspector.
 You can play with the css on the right panel here, under "Rules," and get the selectors for modding by copying the text above the properties (usually starts with a '.' or a '#'.
 You can also get them from the Inspector window by copying the class or id.
 You can test modifications by editing the css directly in the Rules window, but these will disappear on restart.
 Paste your selector and any modifications into the userChrome.css, save and restart Zotero to see what it looks like!

+### Exploring the Zotero CSS codebase
+Go to the folder of my Zotero install (C:\Programs(x86)\Zotero) Copy the zotero.jar folder to another folder
+Use 7zip to unzip zotero.jar to a zotero folder
+Go to D:\X\zotero\chrome\skin\default\zotero
+Look at ALL .css files in this folder
+Start testing different pieces of code to change the defaults in the userchrome.css file.